Jordan's king denies impropriety in luxury home purchases

 “It comes at a moment when frustration among the people is at a peak, and the government is suffering from a serious shortage of credibility in the whole political system,” he said.

-But Labib Kamhawi, another analyst, said it was still too early to draw any conclusions about whether there would be any long-term damage to the king.
+But Labib Kamhawi, another analyst, said it was still too early to draw any conclusions about whether there would be any long-term damage to the king — but it was certain to raise eyebrows internationally.

-“But the fact that the government is doing its utmost to block any flow of information into Jordan means that they are taking this issue seriously,” he said.
+“It is bound to affect the ability of Jordan to solicit aid easily,” he said.
+“Business as usual, it will not be the same as long as this information is floating worldwide.”

 Federman reported from Jerusalem.